NCERT Solutions for Class 11 Biology Chapter 12 Respiration in Plants

 Q9.
 Discuss "The respiratory pathway is an amphibolic pathway."

 Answer: The respiratory pathway is amphibolic because it includes both the breakdown (catabolism) and the synthesis (anabolism) of molecules.
 Carbohydrates, fats, and proteins are broken into their simpler forms, such as glucose, fatty acids, glycerol, and amino acids, before respiration.
-Molecules of the respiratory pathway, such as acetyl-CoA, are also utilised for the synthesis of fatty acids and proteins.
+Molecules of the respiratory pathway, such as acetyl-CoA, are also utilized for the synthesis of fatty acids and proteins.

 Q10.
 Define RQ.
 What is its value for fats?